Hydrogen Sulfide in the Air and Body: Dangers and Functions

-H2S is released from decomposing organic matter, geothermal activity and industry.
+H2S is released from decomposing organic matter, geothermal activity, and industry.
 It's widespread in the atmosphere but is more concentrated in some environments than in others.
 It's a potential problem in the oil and gas industries.

 Hydrogen sulfide in the atmosphere can make breathing difficult and damage the nervous system.
-The more concentrated the H2S the more pronounced its effects.
+The more concentrated the H2S, the more pronounced its effects.
 It can be deadly at high concentrations.

-Despite its dangers in the environment, hydrogen sulfide is a normal component of our bodies, where it's present in a very low concentration.
+Despite its dangers in the environment, the hydrogen sulfide that is normally present in our bodies has some useful functions.
 It acts as a signaling molecule in the nervous system and probably in the circulatory system as well.
-Recent research suggests that low levels of hydrogen sulfide have other important health benefits in humans.
-Once scientists have learned more about the action of H2S in the body it may be possible to use the chemical to treat health problems.
+Recent research suggests that very low levels of the chemical may have other important health benefits in humans.
+Once scientists have learned more about the action of H2S in the body, it may be possible to use the chemical to treat certain health problems.

 H2S is common in places with a large quantity of decaying organic matter and a low concentration of oxygen.
-It's heavier than air and tends to collect in low lying areas, including underground sewers, animal manure pits, swamps and salt marshes.
+It's heavier than air and tends to collect in low lying areas, including underground sewers, animal manure pits, swamps, and salt marshes.

-How Can Hydrogen Sulfide Be Detected?
+How Can the Chemical Be Detected?

-Symptoms of Hydrogen Sulfide Poisoning
+Possible Symptoms of Hydrogen Sulfide Poisoning

-- eye, nose and throat irritation
+- eye, nose, and throat irritation

 - stomach upset